 To ensure this happens easily, keep track of recent accomplishments and new skills obtained at your current job.
 Whenever you receive a promotion, acquire new education, or develop a new skill, you need to update your resume with this information right away.
 There are techniques and tips to uncover your accomplishments to write a credible resume,

-It is more efficient to keep a detailed account of your achievements as they happen, this way you have less of a chance of forgetting.
-When you procrastinate and wait until crunch time to update your resume to apply for the perfect teaching job, you may simply forget or overlook valuable attributes you have.
+It is more efficient to keep a detailed account of your achievements as they happen.
+This way, you have less of a chance of forgetting.
+When you procrastinate and wait until crunch time to update your resume to apply for the perfect teaching job, you may forget or overlook valuable attributes you have.

 Don’t procrastinate on this important career management task; it should not be a rushed project.

 Include recent formal and informal conferences, individual training sessions, or workshops you have attended – many people forget to include these.
 Other often-overlooked accomplishments are leadership and public speaking skills that you may have acquired at your old or existing job.

 Do not forget to include awards or special recognition you have received for excellent project management or work performance.
 If you have been out of work, look around, you may have been doing creative and productive work without getting paid for it; if it is applicable, list volunteer experiences.

 The other part of updating your resume is removing any non-relevant skills or accomplishments and any old experiences that do not bring value to your job search.
 Some job seekers include every skill they have ever obtained and every responsibility they had – this is a huge mistake.
 It’s a waste of space, and you could use the area for related skills and accomplishments that do show what you have to offer.